EighteenZi/rocksdb_wiki/MemTable.md

 ### Skiplist-based MemTable

+The default implementation of memtable is based on skiplist.
+The implementation provides general good performance to both read and write, random access and sequential scan.
+Besides, it provides some other useful features that other memtable implementations don't currently support, like [[Concurrent Insert|memtable#concurrent-insert]] and [[Insert with Hint|memtable#insert-with-hint]]

 ### HashSkiplist MemTable

 Other than the default memtable implementation using skip lists, users can use other types of memtable implementation, for example HashLinkList and HashSkipList, to speed-up some queries.